DasarathanSampath/theDataTalks/docs/en/politics/tn-over-view-of-legislative-results.md

 dual member constituency act was introduced in 1961.
 From 1967 the state has 234 assembly constituencies until 2019.

-### Tamil Nadu cheif ministers list:
+### Tamil Nadu chief ministers list:

-The below table shows the list of chief ministers of Tamil Nadu with starting date, end date, number of days in the post and party name.
+The below table shows the list of chief ministers of Tamil Nadu with starting date, end date, number of days in the post, and party name.

 <img src="/politics/tn-over-view-of-legislative-results_files/figure-markdown/tn-chief-ministers-1.png" alt="alt text" class="blogs_image">
 <!-- ![](/politics/tn-over-view-of-legislative-results_files/figure-markdown/tn-chief-ministers-1.png) -->